bryn33/BIOL3207_Assignment2/README.md

 Furthermore, several studies were identified as statistically unreliable due to large effect size, small in-sample variances with large sample sizes.
 These samples were therefore excluded in Task 1.4 and were not included in the remaining meta-analysis tests.

-The remaining analysis consists of meta-analysis modeling, graphing and inferrences discussing the possibilies of publication biases further supported by relevant literature.
+The remaining analysis consists of using the metafor package to produce meta-analysis modeling, graphing and inferrences discussing the possibilies of publication biases further supported by relevant literature.

 This study was an experimental study across 5-6 different reef fish that looked at comparing the effect of elevated CO2 (in ppm) relative to some control on fish behaviour and investigate the three outcomes: